-TYLin was responsible for the planning, management, and construction of the Port of Oakland Capital Improvements Projects in Oakland, California.
+TYLin oversaw the planning, management, and construction of the Port of Oakland Capital Improvements Projects in Oakland, California.

 TYLin’s scope of work included the design and construction of additional container terminals and intermodal rail facilities.